SalishSeaCast/SalishSeaNowcast/docs/figures/make_figure_calls.rst

      2017-05-05 17:11:16,358 DEBUG [make_plots] starting nowcast.figures.research.tracer_thalweg_and_surface.make_figure
      2017-05-05 17:11:18,645 INFO [make_plots] /results/nowcast-sys/figures/test/nowcast-green/29apr17/nitrate_thalweg_and_surface_29apr17.svg saved
      2017-05-05 17:11:18,646 INFO [make_plots] research plots for 2017-04-29 nowcast-green completed
-     2017-05-05 17:11:18,647 DEBUG [make_plots] **debug mode** message that would have been sent to manager: (success nowcast-green research nowcast-green reseach plots produced)
+     2017-05-05 17:11:18,647 DEBUG [make_plots] **debug mode** message that would have been sent to manager: (success nowcast-green research nowcast-green research plots produced)
      2017-05-05 17:11:18,647 DEBUG [make_plots] shutting down

    It is particularly important that your output contains the line that tells you that your figure was saved::